Registration

 4. All health checks (if any) passed with OK status

-Each entry is published to a NATS subject with the structure:
+Each entry is published to a NATS subject with the structure and may be persisted in a NATS stream.

 Prerequisites